marcoshsq/MetaDatabaseEngineer/README.md

 This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Data Science, minus general education.

+In total, the curriculum has about ~5,000 hours of course content, plus supporting material like books and extra documents for reference.

 **This repository is structured as follows:**

 We have four parts, ``Introduction to Data Science``, ``Databases``, ``Cloud Computing`` , and ``Machine Learning``.